peterspicer-unfold/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 9.1.0 - xxxx-xx-xx =
+* Add - Correctly handles charge expired webhook events, setting the order status to failed and adding a note.

 = 9.0.0 - xxxx-xx-xx =
 * Fix - Allow account creation on checkout, if enabled, when purchasing subscriptions using ECE.
 * Fix - Fix 404 that happens when using ECE and 3D Secure auth is triggered.